JamesHucklesby/vascr/cran-comments.md

 * Reduced the number of spaces in the description, somehow indents as spaces became baked into the previous version

-* Missing return tags encorporated to functions re-exported from other packages
+* Missing return tags incorporated to functions re-exported from other packages

 * Examples removed from vascr_find_level RD file